Custom Programs for Groups

 WORK HARD, PLAY HARD

-Our time will be service-focused, and in the cross-cultural context of working and spending time with our Dominican friends.
+Our time will be service-focused, and in the cross-cultural context of working and spending time with our local friends.
 Our after-work activities will be a blend of cultural immersion and adventure.
 The following gives an overview of a typical 8-day program.
 Custom Programs may be as long as two months or more.

 - Approx. 2-hour drive to our homebase